garrandall/popular-music-data/tracks/bad-liar-selena-gomez.md

 If you're the art, I'll be the brush

-Ooh you're taking up a fraction of my mind
+Ohyou're taking up a fraction of my mind
-Ooooh every time I watch you serpentine
+Oh every time I watch you serpentine

 Oh I'm tryin', I'm tryin', I'm tryin'